construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Adaptable to Site Changes

-Solutions should work as your site evolves — temporary power situations, layout changes as construction progresses, equipment and material relocations.
+Solutions should work as your site evolves: temporary power situations, layout changes as construction progresses, equipment and material relocations.
 Mobile surveillance units handle sites without power infrastructure.
 Solar-powered cameras operate independently of electrical systems.

 Ask providers: "What happens when we pour foundations and move to the next building phase?"
 The answer should include camera repositioning, coverage reassessment, and adaptable mounting options.
 Static solutions that can't adjust to site evolution create the coverage gaps thieves exploit.

-Reporting + Documentation for Claims
+Reporting and Documentation for Claims

 Protecting Tools and Materials on an Active Construction Site

-Most construction security advice focuses on overnight and weekend protection — and that’s when the majority of major thefts happen.
+Most construction security advice focuses on overnight and weekend protection, and that's when the majority of major thefts happen.
 But on an active construction site, tools and materials are also vulnerable during the workday itself.
 Shift changes, lunch breaks, delivery windows, and the general chaos of a busy jobsite create gaps that opportunistic thieves exploit while your crew is on site.

 The person stealing tools at 11:45 AM on a Tuesday doesn't look like the person cutting your fence at 2 AM.
 They're often dressed in work clothes.
 They might be a former subcontractor, a terminated employee, or someone who walked through an open gate while your crew was focused on a pour.
 They grab a cordless drill set, a laser level, or a bundle of copper fittings and walk off the site looking like they belong there.